Workshop on Multilevel Theorizing and Analysis

 A paper on the impact of differences in ideology on software developer commitment to open source communities and companies appears in the December 2018 issue of MIS Quarterly.
 Read a blog post about it here...

-Likoebe Maruping is Associate Professor of Computer Information Systems and a member of the Center for Process Innovation (CEPRIN) in the J. Mack Robinson College of Business at Georgia State University.
+Likoebe Maruping is Professor of Computer Information Systems and a member of the Center for Digital Innovation (CDI) in the J. Mack Robinson College of Business at Georgia State University.

 His research is primarily focused on collaboration and innovation in small- and large-scale collectives such as teams, communities, and crowds.
 His interests in this area pertain to the enabling role of digital collaboration platforms, the mechanisms underlying the collaboration process, and the leadership and governance of collaborative efforts.

-Likoebe is currently an Associate Editor for Information Systems Research and is Senior Editor for the Journal of the Association for Information Systems.
-He has served as an Associate Editor for MIS Quarterly.
+Likoebe is currently a Senior Editor for MIS Quarterly.
+He has previously served as an Associate Editor for Information Systems Research and MIS Quarterly and as a Senior Editor for the Journal of the Association for Information Systems.